21isenough/LightningATM/README.md

 - [ ] Add AP option for users to login into their wifis (https://github.com/21isenough/RaspiWiFi)
 - [ ] 2 layer for coins to reject before accepted
 #### Done
+- [X] Move scanning function into utils
+- [X] Move all display functions into display.py
-- [x] Implement lnurl with lntxbot
+- [X] Implement lnurl with lntxbot
 - [X] Draw printer and boards in 3D (https://www.onshape.com/)
 - [X] Write list of all compatible wallets/qr qr_codes
 - [X] Test qr code on 2" eInk display (works)